orijtech/sqlcommenter-website/content/python/psycopg2/_index.md

 #### Results

-Examining our Postgresql server logs
+Examining our Postgresql server logs, with the various options

 {{<tabs "Without OpenCensus" "With OpenCensus">}}
 {{<highlight shell>}}